kukuu/SPYDER/README.md

 Nut Cracker aims to integrate advanced technologies to optimize data workflows, deliver predictive insights, and provide robust visualization tools for performance monitoring and future planning.
 As a high-volume throughput system, it exemplifies real-time asynchronous data processing capability ensuring scalability, reliability, flexibility, observability, security and addresses challenges like schema evolution and fault tolerance.

-Python is core in this innovation.
+NodeJS, JavaScript and Python are core in this innovation.